NomicFoundation/hardhat/docs/README.md

 ### Redirects

 Redirects allow you to redirect an incoming request path to a different destination path.
 Redirects settings are located in `redirects.config.js` file.
 It exports an array of objects.
 Each object represents a single redirect option.
-We utilize [NextJS Redirects](https://nextjs.org/docs/api-reference/next.config.js/redirects) API for that.
+We utilize [Next.js Redirects](https://nextjs.org/docs/api-reference/next.config.js/redirects) API for that.

 ### Tabs

-We use plugin `remark-directive` in order to provide tabs functionality.
+We use the plugin `remark-directive` in order to provide tabs functionality.

 #### Use

 #### `tabsgroup` and `tab`

-`tabsgroup` is wrapper that wraps a group of tabs and sets all possible values of tabs.
+`tabsgroup` - wrapper that wraps a group of tabs and sets all possible values of tabs.

-`tab` is wrapper that wraps a codeblock (or some other element).
+`tab` - wrapper that wraps a codeblock (or some other element).

 #### Example: